QuatschVirus/PyOS/README.md

 This comes in different variants for you to download.
 You can find them in the folder "Downloads".
 You're best to go with choosing one of the folowing variants:

 #### Lite
 The lite variant only includes the basic runtime (the folder "PyOS" as given).
-If you just want to, for example, get an example of command processing, i will recommend you this variants
+If you just want to, for example, get an example of command processing, I will recommend you this variants

 #### Recommended
 This variant includes the folder "PyOS" with some libraries installed, for example [...].
 Suggested for normal users.